Philips CEO says Brexit putting Britain at risk as manufacturing hub

-AMSTERDAM, Oct 22 (Reuters) - The chief executive of Philips said on Monday he was worried about the lack of progress on a deal over the terms of Britain’s exit from the European Union, and warned that a no-deal Brexit would jeopardize the country’s position as a manufacturing hub.
+AMSTERDAM (Reuters) - The chief executive of Philips (PHG.AS) said on Monday he was worried about the lack of progress on a deal over the terms of Britain’s exit from the European Union, and warned that a no-deal Brexit would jeopardize the country’s position as a manufacturing hub.

 “As time passes and there is no solution I get increasingly worried that hereafter frictionless trade between the United Kingdom and European mainland could be at risk,” Frans van Houten told reporters after the company posted worse-than-expected third-quarter earnings.